Underdog Stories: Debutant Bengaluru FC's I-League win in 2013-14 was a mission executed to perfection by Ashley Westwood | Goal.com

 On matchday 18, they completed the double over Churchill Brothers with Chhetri bagging two goals.
 Johnson and Osano played a remarkable game at the back with Churchill's strikers struggling for space throughout.

 Apart from a shock 3-0 loss to Shillong Lajong and a draw with Pune FC, Bengaluru picked up full points from their last seven fixtures.
-East Bengal tried hard with a final push but was not enough to recover from the poor start to their campaign and Bengaluru won the title with a match to spare.
+East Bengal tried to mount a final push but it was not enough to overcome a poor start to their campaign and Bengaluru won the title with a match to spare.

 Siam Hanghal and Beikhokhei Beingaichho were consistent performers and they were ably supported by Menyongar, who played every single minute of the campaign.
 The Liberian was deployed in a box-to-box role and his ability to break up opposition attack handed Bengaluru the upper hand at the centre of the park in most matches.

-Bengaluru had got an average group of players but showed patience with Westwood during the rough patch.
-It was the Englishman who first deployed Chhetri on the left and showed that the skipper can be equally lethal from the wide areas.
-He instilled a mentality that helped them dig deep and overcome any adversary that befell them through the course of the league.
-No wonder Westwood was adjudged the best coach of the season by the Football Player's Association of India for his heroics in I-League.
+It could be argued that Bengaluru had an average group of players and Westwood managed to get them to overachieve.
+It was the Englishman who first deployed Chhetri on the left wing and showed that the skipper can be equally lethal from the wide areas.
+He instilled a mentality that helped them dig deep and overcome any adversity they had to face.
+No wonder Westwood was adjudged the best coach of the season by the Football Player's Association of India for his heroics.